bearing/CCI2_Maintenance/vacuum/pump_down_procedure.md

        point the pressure stops decreasing and begins to increase, you have a leak**.
 De-activate the pump via the digital switch and debug the vacuum system (see [this procedure](./vacuum_debug.md)).
+ 17. Assuming the last step went according to plan and a pressure of 1e-3 mbar was reached in the first 30 seconds or so of the pump being activated, continue to monitor the pressure.
+     A pressure of 1e-5 mbar should be easily achievable in a few minutes.
+     Once this pressure has been achieved, you can safely leave the system to continue pumping down (note that the valve to the cryostat is still closed, so you are only evacuating the pump/hose).
+ 18. Check the system a few times every hour or two to ensure that the pressure is still steadily decreasing.
+ 19. A pressure of ~1e-7 mbar should easily be achievable within 24 hours.
+     Once this pressure is achieved, you can move on to the next procedure - opening the valve to the cryostat.
+     - Note: if the measured pressure does not decrease below 1e-6 mbar, after 24 hours of pumping, it is recommended that you deactivate the pump and check the connections.
+       Consider re-greasing the O-rings and restart the procedure from step 12.

+### Part 2: Cryostat Pumpdown

+Once a suitable and stable vacuum has been attained from the above procedure, the valve to the cryostat can be opened.
+This valve is opened by means of the plunger on the Y-adapter.

+ 1. Ensure that the system is ready for the cryostat should be opened.
+    The pressure should be < 1e-7 mbar, the turbopump speed should be 1500 Hz, and the pressure should not change if the vacuum hose is gently bumped or wiggled.
+ 2. Push the plunger on the Y-adapter in towards the cryostat.
+    - N.B.
+The pressure will increase as this part is moved; however, if the pressure jumps significantly (i.e. from 1e-7 mbar to 1e-4 mbar or higher) or the speed of the turbopump decreases from 1500 Hz, this indicates a breach in the vacuum line.
+      Deactivate the pump using the digital on/off switch and repeat Part 1 from step 12 onward.
+ 3. Once the plunger can no longer be pushed further in, begin slowly twisting the plunger clockwise as you push in.
+The plunger will move a bit further in as the plunger engages with the locking mechanism on the cryostat valve.
+ 4. Continue turning the plunger clockwise until it resists being turned further.
+This is an indication that the locking mechanism is engaged.
+ 5. Once the plunger has been successfully mated (locked) with the cryostat valve, you can open the valve to the cryostat by twisting the plunger counter-clockwise.
+Do this slowly and monitor the digital pressure gauge on the pump as you do so.
+    - When the valve is opened, the pressure will likely increase, potentially to as high as 1e-5 mbar depending on how much the vacuum in the cryostat has degraded.
+    - **If the pressure jumps to >1e-3 mbar, or the turbopump speed suddenly decreaes, immediately close the valve by turning the plunger clockwise**.
+Such behavior would indicate that vacuum has been lost in the CCI-2 cryostat.
+If this happens, contact your advisor before continuing.
+It is safe to leave the pump running as long as the valve to the cryostat is closed.
+ 6. Assuming everything went okay with the last step, pull the plunger away from the cryostat to ensure that the valve is completely open.
+ 7. At this point, the cryostat is open and being "pumped down".
+Monitor the system at least once a day.
+    - The pressure as indicated by the digital gauge on the pump should decrease, though much more slowly.
+    - A pressure of 1e-7 mbar is usually acheivable for the system.
+Depending on the starting point of the cryostat vacuum, it may take as little as 24 hours or as long as two weeks to reach this level.
+    - The valve can be closed whenever a "suitable" pressure has been achieved.
+I typically pump down to about 1e-7 mbar which usually also corresponds to a minimum cryostat temperature in the range from 90-91K (assuming the detector is cold at the time of the pumping).